gofynd/fdk-client-python/documentation/application/PAYMENT.md

-Redirects the user to the payment aggregator's interface.
+Use this API to get the redirect url to redirect the user to aggregator's page

 *Returned Response:*